The-OpenROAD-Project/OpenLane/README.md

 For more information on design configurations, how to update them, and the need for an exploration for each design, refer to this [file](./designs/README.md)

-# Chip Integration

-Using openlane, you can produce a GDSII from a chip RTL.
-This is done by applying a certain methodology that we follow using our custom scripts and the integrated tools.

-To learn more about Chip Integration.
-Check this [file][26]

 [1]: ./docker_build/README.md